JeffreySardella/CascadeGuard/README.md

 **Are your medications treating side effects of each other?**

 CascadeGuard detects prescribing cascades — when Drug B was prescribed to treat a side effect of Drug A — by analyzing a patient's medication list against 65 expert-validated patterns and 28 million FDA drug-adverse event pairs.
-Built for Hornet Hacks 4.0 (March 20-22, 2026) by Team Bitme.

 ---